-This Is Why Saving Endangered Species Is Important
+4 Scientific Reasons Why Saving Endangered Species Is Important

-They are the sources of medicines from antibiotics to anti-cancer agents.
+They are the sources of medicines, from antibiotics to anti-cancer agents.

 Those species whose lives are on the line could potentially save your life down the road.
 Biological diversity has been vital to the development of all types of medicine.
 In fact, according to one 2012 paper published in the Journal of Advanced Pharmaceutical Technology & Research, nearly half of all drugs created within the last 30 years "are either directly or indirectly from natural products."
-And these natural products are disappearing at a rapid rate, leaving the animals who live off them dying off as a result.
+And these natural products are disappearing at a rapid rate, leaving the animals who live off them dying as a result.

 "A few hundred wild species have stocked our pharmacies with antibiotics, anti-cancer agents, pain killers, and blood thinners," notes the U.S. Fish and Wildlife Service.
 "The biochemistry of unexamined species is an unfathomed reservoir of new and potentially more effective substances."
 Basically, there's no telling what potentially life-saving sources could be lost as more plants and animals go extinct.

-Every species lost is the loss of a wonder drug that may save human lives.
+In short, every species lost is the loss of a wonder drug that may save human lives.

 They are the first signal of serious environmental issues.

-There is no better way to track the health of ecosystems and the species that live in them than through living organisms.
+There is no better way to track the health of our ecosystems and the species that live in them than through living organisms.
 For instance, freshwater mussels that filter water from the ocean are often the first to signal pollution issues, and the drop in population of peregrine falcons alerted the world to the dangers of DDT.
 These creatures often serve as "canaries in the coal mine," alerting us to dangerous environmental conditions when we would never realize otherwise.
 If these species go extinct, we lose these essential and natural monitors of our environment.
 And FYI, those freshwater mussels species are going extinct.
-So if you want to help keep the environment healthy, check out these 30 Easy Ways to Make Your Home More Eco-Friendly.
+So, if you want to help keep the environment healthy, check out these 30 Easy Ways to Make Your Home More Eco-Friendly.

 They help keep crops (and by proxy, humans) healthy.

 Farmers frequently use insects to help ensure the health of their crops.
 Without them, that could mean less healthy food for us.
 "Farmers are using insects and other animals that prey on certain crop pests," the U.S. Fish and Wildlife Service points out.
 "These are called 'biological controls,' and in many cases they are a safe, effective, and less expensive alternative to synthetic chemicals."
 Without animals naturally doing the dirty work of pesticides, we're exposing our crops, and thereby ourselves, to dangerous chemicals.
-And this is a potential reality.

 They boost the economy.